 Since the hopping amplitudes are all oscillating in phase with time in response to the periodic stretching and compression, the effective $U$ also oscillates in time as seen in Fig~\ref{fig6}.
-Our results are consistent with the expectation that in regions where $U/t_{\alpha\beta}$ where $\alpha,\beta \in A,B$ is small enough metallic regions appear where as for stronger values we have insulating phases.
+Our results are consistent with the expectation that in regions where $U/t_{\alpha\beta}$ where $\alpha,\beta \in A,B$ is small enough metallic regions appear whereas for stronger values we have insulating phases.
 Hence there is a dynamic phase transition in the system unless the effective $U$ remains always large, in which case it is a Mott insulator throughout.
-So, we conclude that for stronger values of $U$, the system remains an insulator and can not be used for rectification purposes until and unless hopping strength can be made quite strong, so that their ratio becomes effectively small.
-However for $U$ comparable or little greater than $t_{\alpha\beta}$ where $\alpha,\beta\in A,B$, the system still can be used as a half-wave rectifier if inter-orbital hopping is also finite, as is always present in a system.
-Moreover, interesting dynamical phase transitions between BI/MI and orbital imbalanced FM can certainly have technological implications in nanoscale spintronics.
-However, at finite temperatures, Mermin-Wagner theorem dictates that ordered phases due to spontaneous symmetry breaking of continuous symmetries can not be stabilized due to dominating fluctuations in the system which destroys long range order for dimensions, $d\le 2$.
+So, we conclude that for stronger values of $U$, the system remains an insulator and cannot be used for rectification purposes until and unless hopping strength can be made quite strong, so that their ratio becomes effectively small.
+However for $U$ comparable or slightly greater than $t_{\alpha\beta}$ where $\alpha,\beta\in A,B$, the system still can be used as a half-wave rectifier if inter-orbital hopping is also finite, as is always present in a system.
+The statements we are making are true at temperature, $T=0$.
+However, at finite temperatures, there exist a critical band-gap , $\Delta_{c}(T)$ below which the system can have thermal excitations to the conduction band and hence is a metal.
+Therefore, for $\Delta(t')>\Delta_{c}(T)$, the system is an insulator whereas for $\Delta(t')<\Delta_{c}(T)$, the system is a metal.
+So, rectification is possible at finite temperatures even for high values of $U$.
+In addition at $T=0$, we observe interesting dynamical phase transitions between BI/MI and orbital imbalanced FM which can certainly have technological implications in nanoscale spintronics.
+However, at finite temperatures, Mermin-Wagner theorem~\cite{MW} dictates that ordered phases due to spontaneous symmetry breaking of continuous symmetries cannot be stabilized due to dominating fluctuations in the system which destroys long range order for dimensions, $d\le 2$.
 Hence, the ferromagnetic phase predicted within Hartree-Fock mean field theory may not be realizable in practice for $d\le 2$.